 |Wavefront OBJ||obj||.obj||graphical objects

-(geometric and texture vertices, vertex normals, faces; no colors)
+(triangles only: vertices, vertex normals, faces; no colors)

 |← Sequences (associated tool: Sequence Viewer)|

 |Clustal ALN||aln||.aln, .clustal

 |PIR (NBRF), aligned PIR||pir||.pir, .ali||individual sequence(s) or sequence alignment|